Work Study and Student Employment

 Work-Study Position Availability

-If you are hired, a completed “Hire Packet” must be filed with SES prior to the first day of work.
+If you are hired, a completed “Hire Packet” must be filed with Human Resources prior to the first day of work.

 Off-Campus Work-Study Opportunities